Secret Places in Hong Kong

 3. Braeham Hill View Point

-For most, Victoria’s Peak is the ultimate view point of Hong Kong, however, little do they know that there is actually a far superior spot that not many people (including the locals) know about.
+For most, Victoria’s Peak is the ultimate viewpoint of Hong Kong, however, little do they know that there is a far superior spot that not many people (including the locals) know about.
 Braeham Hill offers some awe-inspiring views of the city, harbour and the ICC tower which will leave you taking hundreds of photos to capture it ‘just right’.

-It’s a small trek up to the peak where you get to some enjoy some nature and the surrounding countryside making it a really enjoyable trip.
+It’s a small trek up to the peak where you get to come to enjoy some nature and the surrounding countryside making it a really enjoyable trip.